-The sites of the TSP host the infrastructure to provide the TSP services.
+- The sites of the TSP host the infrastructure to provide the TSP services.
 The TSP sites implement proper security controls, including access control, intrusion detection and monitoring.
-Access to the sites is limited to authorized personnel listed on an access control list, which is subject to audit.

-Strict access control is enforced to all areas containing highly sensitive material and infrastructure including material and infrastructure pertaining to signing certificates, CRL's and delta CRL's, OCSP and archives.
+Access to the sites is limited to authorised personnel listed on an access control list, which is subject to audit; - Strict access control is enforced to all areas containing highly sensitive material and infrastructure including material and infrastructure pertaining to signing certificates, CRLs and delta CRLs, OCSP and archives.